whereby/docs/meeting-content-and-quality/insights-suite-and-api/webhooks.md

 If a webhook delivery fails with a `5xx` HTTP response, Whereby retries the request up to two times with an exponential backoff.
 A webhook request also times out if it takes longer than 5 seconds, triggering a retry.

----
-This enhanced guide makes it easier for developers to integrate and test Whereby webhooks while ensuring security and reliability.